 CORONAVIRUS INFORMATION FOR KEY WEST

 - Masks that cover the mouth and nose MUST be worn while inside any business, while outside and unable to maintain social distancing, while on public transportation, and while on-the-job.
 Anyone who does not wear a mask will not be permitted to enter a business and are subject to fines and penalties.
 If you cannot abide by this simple precaution, then do NOT visit the Florida Keys and Key West.

-- All people arriving by airplane at Key West Airport from any area with substantial community spread (including New York, New Jersey, and Connecticut) will be required to self-isolate for 14 days from their time entering the State of Florida.
+- All people arriving by airplane at Key West Airport from any area with substantial community spread will be required to self-isolate for 14 days from their time entering the State of Florida.

 - Hotels and lodging are open with under-50% occupancy suggested.
 However, visitors from “hot spot” areas should not be making reservations until July.
 International guests are not permitted to make reservations at this time.

 - The Dry Tortugas seaplane has resumed operations and flights are now available to reserve